dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-license-management.md

 #### Forwarder License
 Allow data forwarding but not indexing.
-Included with Universal Forwarder package.
+Universal Forwarder uses this license internally.
 Heavy Forwarder can use Forwarder license if it is only going to forward data.

 #### Developer License